 But since I want something different than that, I’m choosing to acknowledge that cooking is one of my activities.
 Because it does take my time.

-During the winter months, I won’t be gardening, so I can pursue other things like painting then.
+During the winter months, I won’t be gardening, so I can pursue other things like painting.

 But I am not physically able to work on 9 different hobbies.